riganti/dotvvm-docs/Controls/tailwind/Icon/sample1/sample.md

-## Sample 1: Outline and Solid Icon Types
+## Sample 1: Outline Icons

-Shows icons rendered in the default Outline style and the Solid style.
+Displays a collection of HeroIcons in outline style, ideal for smaller interfaces and icon-only buttons.